 The theme of adoption is woven throughout Scripture, serving to not only strengthen our faith but to also encourage us as we press into the needs of waiting children around the world.
-We’ve talked about what the Bible says about orphans and how Scripture encourages us to address their needs, now here are three more verses that remind us of how adoption has been woven into our own unique stories.
+We’ve talked about what the Bible says about orphans and how Scripture encourages us to address their needs; now here are three more verses that remind us of how adoption has been woven into our own unique stories.

 Apart from Christ, we are isolated from the love and mercy of our Father.
 But through the cross, we have been adopted into God’s family, receiving all the benefits and blessings as his children.
-Moreover, we are also now full heirs of God’s rich inheritance, overflowing from his grace, mercy and love.
-As a natural response to the lavish love we have been given, we press into the needs of others as we join together to help restore the hope of a family to waiting children around the world.
+Moreover, we are also full heirs of God’s rich inheritance, overflowing from his grace, mercy, and love.
+As a natural response to the lavish love we have been given, we press into the needs of others as we join together to help restore the hope of a permanent family to waiting children around the world.

 3. “Whoever receives one such child in my name, receives me.” — Matthew 18:5

 As we begin to gain a larger understanding of all we have been given through our own adoption into God’s family, we see our calling to love and become like children more clearly.
 When Christ tells his disciples, “Whoever humbles himself like this child is the greatest in the kingdom of heaven,” (Matthew 18:4), he is giving us a clear picture of what it looks like to love God with the best parts of ourselves.
 Through the miracle of adoption, we see not only how we are loved by our Father but how we can also give ourselves to love others.

 As these verses stir your heart toward the beauty of adoption, consider the ways God is calling you to care for orphans.
 Everyone can do something, and whether you feel called to grow your family through adoption or support those who wish to do so, we would love to help you discover ways you can join us in reducing barriers to adoption standing between waiting children and loving families!